One person died in a powerful earthquake that hits the island of Crete in Greece | ExBulletin

 One person died in a powerful earthquake that hits the island of Crete in Greece

-ATHENS (Reuters) – A strong earthquake with a magnitude of 5.8 shook the Greek island of Crete on Monday, killing one person when the dome of a church collapsed, authorities said.
+ATHENS (Reuters) – A strong 5.8 earthquake rocked the Greek island of Crete on Monday, killing one person when the dome of a church collapsed, authorities said.

 Greek seismologist Efthimios Lykas described the earthquake, which drove people out of their homes and public buildings and caused extensive damage, as a “thunderbolt” with strong aftershocks.